-Fire reported at Popeyes on Highland Road; Second time in two months
+Fire prompts evacuation at Popeyes on Highland Road

 Latest Weather Blog

-Fire reported at Popeyes on Highland Road; Second time in two months
+Fire prompts evacuation at Popeyes on Highland Road

-BATON ROUGE - Crews are on the scene of a reported fire at Popeyes restaurant located on Highland Road.
+BATON ROUGE - A Popeyes restaurant on Highland Road was evacuated as it filled with smoke late Tuesday evening.
 It's the second time in two months a fire has been reported at that location.

-Photos from the scene taken around 7:15 p.m.
-Tuesday show a heavy presence of first responders at the Popeyes located in front of Home Depot on Highland, next to Starbucks.
+Photos taken from the scene show a heavy presence of first responders at the Popeyes located in front of Home Depot on Highland, next to Starbucks.

-Witnesses say smoke could be seen coming out of the entrance late Tuesday evening.
+The St. George Fire Department says units arrived at 6:52 p.m. and found the restaurant filling with smoke.
+Firefighters found the fire coming from an exterior wall, which was quickly knocked down.
+The fire was contained by 7:16 p.m.

+No one was injured, but staff and customers were evacuated from the building.

 In late July, crews were called to the same location after a kitchen fire was reported.
 Officials told WBRZ the "fire" was actually smoldering wires in the kitchen—no one was injured.